 - Engage healthcare professionals and community partners in understanding the nature of the current opioid problem,

 - Learn about best practices for managing complex chronic non-cancer pain (CCNP), and

 - Help bring these best practices into standardized, general use in Southern Oregon.

 The OPG group was envisioned by Dr. Jim Shames who, as Medical Director of Jackson County Health and Human Services, saw firsthand the devastating effects of opioid abuse in Southern Oregon.
 He recognized the need to get the community to embrace the issue, and develop their own set of strategies for coping with this public health emergency.

-The Southern OPG group created an Opioid Prescribers Guidelines document as a new community standard for chronic pain management and opioid prescribing.
+The OPG group created an Opioid Prescribers Guidelines document as a new community standard for chronic pain management and opioid prescribing.
 These Guidelines bring together best practices from the medical literature, recommendations from Washington State’s Agency Medical Directors’ Group and the combined expertise of the participants in the OPG group.

 For other Southern Oregon information:

 Contact us: email@example.com